edicsonluna/edicsonluna.github.io/_pages/about.md

 About me
 ======

 I am a PhD student in the [Department of Economics](https://economics.sas.upenn.edu/) at the University of Pennsylvania.
-My research interests focuses on the intersection of Development, Industrial Organization, and Trade.
+My research interests focus on the intersection of Development, Industrial Organization, and Trade.

 In the Summer of 2025, I will be teaching PPE 3001/Econ 0120 (*Strategic Reasoning*) at the University of Pennsylvania.